nhsconnect/gpconnect/pages/development/development_api_non_functional_requirements.md

 ### Accessability ###

-Provider and Consumer systems MUST maintain a compliance of minimum Double “A” of the WCAG 1.0 (or equivalent in WCAG 2.0), or as stipulated by UK Government Guidelines, for all user interfaces.
+Provider and Consumer systems SHALL maintain a compliance of minimum Double “A” of the WCAG 1.0 (or equivalent in WCAG 2.0), or as stipulated by UK Government Guidelines, for all user interfaces.
 Please see the [Web Accessibility Initiative](https://www.w3.org/WAI/) for more details.

 Please refer to the 'GPSoC Technical Standards' for details.

 ### Deployment ###

+Provider systems SHALL release a new major version of their GP Connect API alongside a previous major version, until such time as consumers have migrated to the new major version.

+Provider systems SHOULD release a new minor or patch version, replacing the previous the previous minor or patch version.

 Provider systems SHALL be deployed with the provider APIs enabled by default.